Subaru Touch Up Paint

 Find Subaru paint by clicking the year or model.

 Find Your Subaru Color and Subaru Paint Code

 Subaru did not make it easy to find the color code.
-For some reason, they put the color plate on top of the drivers side strut.
+For some reason, they sometimes put the color plate on top of the drivers side strut.
 Now, this is a ridiculous location but so it goes.
 In recent years, they have become more reasonable and put the color plate in the driver or passenger side door jambs.
-Typical Subaru paint color codes are three digits long and compsed of numbers and letters.
+Typical Subaru paint codes are three digits long and composed of numbers and letters.

 Examples of Where to Find Your Subaru Color Code